 You are not to release or divulge any information obtained during FDA investigative or inspectional operations, unless you are authorized to do so and the sharing (regardless of the manner) complies with FDA’s information disclosure laws and procedures.
 This includes information contained in diaries and field notes, except for official issuance of forms or documents to addressees.
-Do not release any originals or copies of reports, memos, diaries, forms (e.g., FDA-483, 484, 464, etc.), or similar investigational documents to anyone outside the Agency without express concurrence of district or regional management and without following FDA's laws and procedures (21 CFR 20.85 - federal, 21 CFR 20.88 - state/local, 21 CFR 20.89 - foreign, 21 CFR Part 20 - Freedom of Information Act (FOIA), and 21 CFR Part 21 - Privacy Act).
-See IOM 1.4.4.
+Do not release any originals or copies of reports, memos, diaries, forms (e.g., FDA-483, 484, 464, etc.), or similar investigational documents to anyone outside the Agency without express concurrence of District or Headquarters management or disclosure personnel and without following FDA's laws, disclosure regulations (21 CFR 20.85 - federal, 21 CFR 20.88 - state/local, 21 CFR 20.89 - foreign, 21 CFR Part 20 - Freedom of Information Act (FOIA), 21 CFR Part 21 - Privacy Act),and other disclosure procedures, as noted below.

 If you are served a subpoena (commanding your appearance in court) or a subpoena duces tecum, (commanding the production of any record or testimony, or the giving of information relating to official FDA matters), immediately advise your supervisor and ORA's Testimony Specialist in ORA Headquarters.
-You will be instructed by your District officials as to the proper procedures and actions on your part in complying with the subpoena.
-See 21 CFR 20.1, 20.2 and the Regulatory Procedures Manual (RPM) chapter 10-9, "Testimony; Production of Records; Certification of Records."
+You will be instructed by the Testimony Specialist as to the proper procedures and actions on your part in complying with the subpoena.
+See 21 CFR 20.1, 20.2 and the Regulatory Procedures Manual (RPM) chapter 10-11, "Testimony; Production of Records; Certification of Records."

-If you receive requests for non-public information from officials of other federal agencies or from state, local or foreign government officials, be guided by the current Information Disclosure Manual (IDM) published by the Office of Enforcement (OE) Division of Compliance Policy (DCP).
-You may not share FDA non-public information with such officials without being authorized to do so under FDA's procedures.
+If you receive requests for non-public information from officials of other federal agencies or from state, local or foreign government officials, be guided by the current guidance:

-- Sharing Non-Public Information with Foreign Government Officials,
+- SMG 2830.3 Sharing Non-Public Information with Foreign Government Officials,

-- Sharing Non-Public Information with Federal Government Officials,
+- RPM 3-6-4 Sharing Non-Public Information with Federal Government Officials,

-- Sharing Non-Public Information with State and Local Government Officials
+- RPM 3-6-3 Sharing Non-Public Information with State and Local Government Officials

 The Public Information section of the Administrative Procedures Act, 5 U.S.C 552, more commonly known as the FOIA, adopts a general rule that, except where specifically exempt, all documents in government files shall be made available to the public.
 There are various exemptions in certain areas, and it is these that mostly affect your operations in FDA.
 The regulations exempt certain information, such as personal privacy, deliberative process, open investigatory, as well as a company’s trade secrets or confidential commercial information.

-No field FDA employee has authority to deny any request for documents, no matter what form the request takes.
+No Field FDA employee has authority to deny any request for documents under FOIA, no matter what form the request takes.
 Authority to deny requests rests with the Associate Commissioner for Public Affairs, who may delegate this authority.
 For recommending denials, contact the Deputy Director of DFOI, who coordinates denials and appeals for the agency.

 FDA records that are intended for internal use only, may contain information protected from disclosure to the public by a FOIA exemption.
 An example would be "work plans", internal decision memos, or attorney-client communication.
 Do not divulge such records without consultation from an information disclosure expert in ORA Headquarters.
 If you receive requests for internal documents or for parts of them, refer to IOM 1.4.4 and IOM 220.127.116.11.